Panic! at the Disco: 2009–2015: Lineup change, Vices & Virtues and Too Weird to Live, Too Rare to Die!

-2015–2017: Transition to solo project and Death of a Bachelor
+2015–2019: Transition to solo project, Death of a Bachelor and Pray for the Wicked

 On April 2, 2015, Smith announced that he had officially left the band.
 That same month, Urie revealed in an interview with Kerrang! that he was working on new material for the band's fifth studio album.

 On April 20, 2015, Urie released "Hallelujah" as a single without any previous formal announcements.
-It debuted on the Billboard Hot 100 at No. 40, the band's second highest ever after "I Write Sins Not Tragedies."
+It debuted on the Billboard Hot 100 at No. 40, the band's second highest ever after "I Write Sins Not Tragedies".
 The band performed at the KROQ Weenie Roast on May 16, 2015.
 On September 1, 2015, another song from the fifth studio album, "Death of a Bachelor", premiered on an Apple Music broadcast hosted by Pete Wentz.
 The second single, "Victorious" was released at the end of the month.
 On October 22, 2015, through the band's official Facebook page, Urie announced the new album as Death of a Bachelor with a scheduled release date of January 15, 2016.
-It is the first album written and composed by Urie with a team of writers, as the status of Weekes was announced to have changed from an official member to that of a touring member once again.
+It is the first album written and composed by Urie with a team of writers, as the status of Weekes was announced to have changed from an official member to that of a touring musician once again.
 Weekes' status was rumored during the promotion of Death of a Bachelor that he was no longer an official member.
 The third single "Emperor's New Clothes" was released on the same day, along with the official music video.
 "LA Devotee" was released November 26 as a promotional single.
-On December 31, 2015, the band released "Don't Threaten Me with a Good Time."
+On December 31, 2015, the band released "Don't Threaten Me with a Good Time".

 The band co-headlined the Weezer & Panic! at the Disco Summer Tour 2016 with Weezer from June to August 2016.
 The band released a cover of Queen's "Bohemian Rhapsody" in August 2016, on the Suicide Squad soundtrack album.

-On September 22, 2016, the band released the music video for "LA Devotee."
+On September 22, 2016, the band released the music video for "LA Devotee".
 With the release came the announcement of the Death of a Bachelor Tour in 2017.
 MisterWives and Saint Motel were announced as the opening acts.
 In a December 2016 interview, Urie said that he hoped to make a music video for every song on the album Death of a Bachelor.